jschaf/mccc/battle/hammelburg.md

 guarded by 200 Germans.
 Upon liberation, one Russian immediately gave chase to one of the guards, tightly clenching a knife.
 The Red Army soldiers found a nearby liquor warehouse to celebrate their good fortune.
-Shortly after liberating the Russians, Baum notice a German spotter plane near Weickersgruben.
+Shortly after liberating the Russians, Baum noticed a German spotter plane near Weickersgruben at 1400. [@Baum1945, page 2] Get Lotz at Burgsinn relese at Grafendorf. [@KennethA.Koyen1946, page 193]

-Shortly afterwards, Baum spotted a German reconnaissance plane at Weickersgruben

 Koehl, a cool dude, recieved orders to move 20 miles and stop the convoy.
 Koehl had 8 *jagermiester*, tank destroyers with the fierce 88mm flak gun on a Tiger tank chassis.
 Baum's speed prevented any loss the first engagment.
 Baum maneuvered his assault guns led by Graham to destory the Koehl's *jagermeister's*.
-Once, Baum's convoy came into view they were crawling along, limited by TODO: what.
-Baum lost 1 Sherman, one light tank and 5 half-tracks.
-Critically, the half-tracks were carrying the extra fuel and ammunition the task force need to return to American lines.
+Once, Baum's convoy came into view they were crawling along, limited by \TODO{what limitation for Koehl ambush} Baum lost 1 Sherman, one light tank and 5 half-tracks.
+Critically, the half-tracks were carrying the extra fuel and ammunition the task force need to return to American lines. [@Baum1945, page 2]

 Baum took two hours disperse Koehl and the supporting infantry and reached the entrance of Oflag XII-B.  After a spurious defense, the